oguzhankarabulut/cachapi/README.md

 # Cachapi

 Cachapi is simple key-value memory store application you can use it with http requests.
-It also saves to store value periodically(per minute) to json file with "timestamp-data.json" name under /tmp folder.
+It also saves to store value periodically(per 30 minutes) to json file with "timestamp-data.json" name under /tmp folder.

 PS: Value can be any type: bool, string, int, array, object..